Thursday, August 6, 2009

 3. Avoid deserted or dark areas.
 Let people know your whereabouts.

 4. Don't clench your fists.
 Open your palms to face the aggressor/s and ask what do you want?
 This is ironical because after a period of training like a boxer, I tend to keep a boxing guard but this might be interpreted by the assailant as you wanting to fight him/them.
 So it's back to Kissaki Kai open palms and use them as a fence against your aggressor.
-I'm not sure how the Crazy Monkey hands posture on the forehead will it be interpreted in a self defense situation.
+The Crazy Monkey Defense hands posture on the forehead should be seen as compliance in a self defense situation.

 5. If he only wants your possessions, surrender it.
 Avoid a physical altercation whenever possible.